 - 2 teaspoons vanilla extract

-- 1 teaspoon each: cornstarch, baking soda, fine sea salt
+- 1 teaspoon salt

-- 1/2 cup Dutch-process cocoa powder (Note 2)
+- 1/2 cup Dutch-process cocoa powder not plain cocoa powder

-- 1 cup cake flour (Note 3)
+- 1 cup cake flour see note 2

 - 1-1/2 cups all-purpose flour

-- 2 cups milk (or semi-sweet) chocolate chips
+- 2 cups milk chocolate chips or semi-sweet

-- 1 cup roasted and lightly salted peanuts (or other nut you enjoy)
+- 1 cup roasted and lightly salted peanuts or other nut you enjoy

-- miniature marshmallows not full-sized ones
+- Miniature marshmallows not full-sized ones, for topping

-- Optional: sea salt flakes for topping
+- Sea salt flakes optional, for topping

 Instructions

-- ADD REMAINING INGREDIENTS: Add in the eggs and vanilla.
+- Add eggs and vanilla.
 Beat until combined.
-Add the cornstarch, baking soda, salt, and cocoa powder.
-Beat until just combined, scraping down the sides with a spatula as needed.
-Add the cake flour and regular flour (Note 3) and again, beat until combined.
-Don't overmix the mixture.
+Add cornstarch, baking soda, salt, and cocoa powder.
+Beat until just combined, scraping the sides with a spatula as needed.
+Add cake flour and all-purpose flour (see note 4) and again, beat until combined.
+Donโt overmix.
 Fold the chocolate chips and peanuts into the dough with a spatula.
 Cover the bowl tightly and refrigerate for 45 minutes up to 2 hours.
-(If longer than 2 hours, you may need to let the dough sit at room temperature for 30 minutes or so to be able to roll cookie dough balls.)
+(If longer than 2 hours, you may need to let the dough sit at room temperature for 30 minutes to be able to roll dough balls.)

 Video